The purpose of the example is to show you how to do the following:

 matlabroot\toolbox\javabuilder\Examples\PlotExample

-At the MATLAB command prompt, cd
+At the MATLAB command prompt, cd to

-subfolder in your work folder.
+the new PlotExample subfolder in your work folder.

 If you have not already done so, set the environment variables that are required on a development machine.
 See Configure Your Java Environment.

-Write the drawplot.m
+Write the drawplot.m function as you

 would any MATLAB function.

-The following code defines the drawplot.m
+The following code defines the drawplot.m function:

 function drawplot(x,y) plot(x,y);

-This code is already in your work folder in PlotExample\PlotDemoComp\drawplot.m
+This code is already in your work folder in PlotExample\PlotDemoComp\drawplot.m.

 While in MATLAB, issue the following command to open the Library Compiler app: